- Education and Science»

-Olive tree: Strength, because of its Berber name azemmur, diverted from the term tazmat (strength).
+Olive tree: Signifies strength, because of its Berber name azemmur, derived from the term tazmat (strength).

 Tree: Related to an easy life, happiness, and fertility.
 It symbolizes the center of the world surrounded by Beings, objects, and spirits.
 It also means life (because of the roots) and knowledge (because of the leaves).

-Diamond: Femininity, womanhood, and fertility.
+Diamond: Femininity, womanhood, and fertility is represented.
 It is associated with the snake and represents the union of opposites.

 Tattoos as Protection or Good Luck

 Western observers reported that "the women of Baghdad stained their bosoms with figures of circles, half-moons, stars, in a bluish stamp."
 The "tattooed necks" of the Arab "fellah" (a peasant in Arab countries) mothers were remarked upon, as well.
 Men are sometimes tattooed, too, as in the Marsh Arabs of Iraq.

 Although it has become increasingly rare, many Arabic cultures retained old beliefs in "magical" results from specific tattoos given under certain circumstances.
 These might range from hopes for fertility to protection of a child's life, sometimes as a hopeful means to provide a cure.
 In Iraq, tattooing might be for the purpose of relieving pain from rheumatism, wounds, bruises, or sprains.